pnnl/JAX-CanVeg/doc/MODEL_CONFIG.md

 Running JAX-CanVeg can be a complicated process as it involves a lot of model configurations and data preparations.
 To ease this process, we document the two key procedures to execute the model given a flux tower site.

 ## Step 1: Prepare the atmospheric forcings and ecosystem fluxes in CSV format
-**Observation source:** Most atmospheric forcings and fluxes can be available from publicly available flux tower websites (e.g., [AmeriFlux](https://ameriflux.lbl.gov/)).
+**Observation source:** Most atmospheric forcings and fluxes can be downloaded from publicly available flux tower websites (e.g., [AmeriFlux](https://ameriflux.lbl.gov/)).
 The at-site leaf area index (LAI) data can be downloaded from [MODIS Fixed Sites Subsets Tool](https://modis.ornl.gov/sites/).

 **Forcing csv file:** The forcing file is used to drive the model and should be in CSV format with the following column names: *year* (the year of observation), *doy* (the day of year), *hour* (the fractional hour), *ta* (air temperature [C]), *sw_in* (solar radiation [W m-2]), *eair* (ambient vapor pressure [kPa]), *ws* (wind speed [m s-1]), *co2* (ambient CO2 concentration [µmolCO2 mol-1]), *pa* (air pressure [hPa]), *ustar* (friction velocity [m s-1]), *ts* (soil temperature [C]), *swc* (volumetric soil water content [m3 m-3]), *veg_ht* (vegetation height [m]), *lai* (leaf area index [m2 m-2]).
 A sample of forcing data can be found [here](./data/fluxtower/US-Bi1/US-Bi1-forcings.csv).